ammolytics/projects/trickler/README.md

 ## Support

 Need help?
-[Join our Discord Server](https://discord.gg/WqTbyK2) to chat with other folks who are building the Open Trickler and helping each other out.
+[Check the FAQ](https://github.com/ammolytics/projects/tree/develop/trickler#frequently-asked-questions) or [join our Discord Server](https://discord.gg/WqTbyK2) to chat with other folks who are building the Open Trickler and helping each other out.

 This is a free, open-source project which does not come with any official support or warranty.